-CHM Undergrads - Semester Project, Peer Review, ChatGPT Guidelines
+CHM Undergrads - Semester Project, Peer Review, Generative AI Guidelines

-Information about the semester project, peer review, and ChatGPT guidelines for undergrads.
+Information about the research-credit semester project guidelines, including peer review, plagiarism, and generative AI tools.

 Contents